New federal building in Shawinigan: construction project

 Project description

-PSPC will be this building’s owner.
+PSPC will own this building.
 This 3-storey construction will provide total usable space of 10,578 square metres.

-The project is carried out in project-management mode, which means there is a collaboration between PSPC, the architecture and engineering consultant and the managing construction contractor.
+The project is carried out in project-management mode, which means there is a collaboration between PSPC, the architecture and engineering consultant and the managing construction contractor from the beginning of the project.

-This approach makes it possible to create efficiencies and begin the construction before the design work is completed.
+This approach makes it possible to create efficiencies and begin the construction before the design work is completed and make changes along the way.

 Adaptation to federal employee needs

-Given the new reality of hybrid workplace, this new building will provide a modern workplace that is better aligned with the current and future space needs identified by the federal departments housed on-site to optimize space occupancy.
+Given the new reality of hybrid work, this new building will provide a modern workplace that is better aligned with current and future space needs identified by the federal departments housed on-site to optimize space occupancy.

 Approximately 2,000 employees will work in the new building.
 These employees work for: